Ananke: Mother of the Moirai

-While Aeschylus, the famous tragedian gave us an account in his Prometheus Bound where the Moirai were called the helmsman of the goddess Ananke along with the three Erinyes:Prometheus: Not in this way is Moira (Fate), who brings all to fulfillment, destined to complete this course.
+Aeschylus, the famous tragedian, gave an account in his Prometheus Bound where the Moirai were called the helmsman of the goddess Ananke along with the three Erinyes:Prometheus: Not in this way is Moira (Fate), who brings all to fulfillment, destined to complete this course.
 Only when I have been bent by pangs and tortures infinite am I to escape my bondage.
-Skill is weaker by far than Ananke (Necessity).Chorus: Who then is the helmsman of Ananke (Necessity)?Prometheus: The three-shaped (trimorphoi) Moirai (Moirae, Fates) and mindful (mnêmones) Erinyes (Furies).Chorus: Can it be that Zeus has less power than they do?
-Prometheus: Yes, in that even he cannot escape what is foretold.
-Chorus: Why, what is fated for Zeus except to hold eternal sway?
-Prometheus: This you must not learn yet; do not be over-eager.
-Chorus: It is some solemn secret, surely, that you enshroud in mystery.Here Prometheus speaks of a secret prophecy, rendered ineluctable by Ananke, that any son born of Zeus and Thetis would depose the god.
+Skill is weaker by far than Ananke (Necessity).Chorus: Who then is the helmsman of Ananke (Necessity)?Prometheus: The three-shaped (trimorphoi) Moirai (Moirae, Fates) and mindful (mnêmones) Erinyes (Furies).Chorus: Can it be that Zeus has less power than they do?Prometheus: Yes, in that even he cannot escape what is foretold.Chorus: Why, what is fated for Zeus except to hold eternal sway?Prometheus: This you must not learn yet; do not be over-eager.Chorus: It is some solemn secret, surely, that you enshroud in mystery.Here Prometheus speaks of a secret prophecy, rendered ineluctable by Ananke, that any son born of Zeus and Thetis would depose the god.
 (In fact, any son of Thetis was destined to be greater than his father.)

 In philosophical thought

 In the Timaeus, Plato has the character Timaeus (not Socrates) argue that in the creation of the universe, there is a uniting of opposing elements, intellect ('nous') and necessity ('ananke').
 Elsewhere, Plato blends abstraction with his own myth making: "For this ordered world (cosmos) is of a mixed birth: it is the offspring of a union of Necessity and Intellect.
-Intellect prevailing over Necessity by persuading (from Peitho, goddess of persuasion) it to direct most of the things that come to be toward what is best, and the result of this subjugation of Necessity to wise persuasion is the initial formation of the universe" (48a, trans.
-John M. Cooper).In Victor Hugo's novel Notre-Dame of Paris, the word "Ananke" is written upon a wall of Notre-Dame by the hand of Dom Claude Frollo.
+Intellect prevailing over Necessity by persuading (from Peitho, goddess of persuasion) it to direct most of the things that come to be toward what is best, and the result of this subjugation of Necessity to wise persuasion is the initial formation of the universe".
+In Victor Hugo's novel Notre-Dame of Paris, the word "Ananke" is written upon a wall of Notre-Dame by the hand of Dom Claude Frollo.
 In his Toute la Lyre, Hugo also mentions Ananke as a symbol of love.
 In 1866, he wrote:

 Sigmund Freud in Civilization and Its Discontents (p.
 140) said: "We can only be satisfied, therefore, if we assert that the process of civilization is a modification which the vital process experiences under the influence of a task that is set it by Eros and instigated by Ananke — by the exigencies of reality; and that this task is one of uniting separate individuals into a community bound together by libidinal ties."

 Wallace Stevens, in a poem of the 1930s, writes: "The sense of the serpent in you, Ananke, / And your averted stride / Add nothing to the horror of the frost / That glistens on your face and hair."
 This connects with Stevens's sense of necessity or fate in his later work, especially in the collection The Auroras of Autumn.